-I didn’t know what to expect before visiting Venice for the first time.
-It always held a mythical place in my heart.
-For me, Venice was a place that existed in history books, alongside stories of prominent renaissance figures.
-A place that felt more like legend than reality.
-The canals, the architecture, the romance, the history.
-Venice was a place whose existence seemed almost impossible.
+I didn't truly know what to expect before visiting Venice for the first time.
+It always held a mythical place in my heart - the canals, the architecture, the romance, the history.
+The existence of such a city seemed impossible.

 You might think Italian wine or the Spritz Veneziano is the main draw, but after looking a little closer, you’ll see that these small bite-sized eats, called cicchetti, are actually the stars of the bacaro.

-You’ll notice cicchetti isn’t hard to spot.
-These colorful morsels are often lined up in glass cases at the front of the bacaro as a tactic to lure you in.
-And if you’re anything like me, it tends to work.
+Cicchetti aren't hard to spot - these colorful morsels are often lined up in glass cases at the front of the bacaro as a tactic to lure you in.
+And if you're anything like me, it tends to work.

 So naturally, I did the hard, arduous work of finding all the places to eat the best cicchetti in Venice.
 You’re welcome.

 One final note – Venice is full of bacari.
-Wandering the streets and canals, you’ll encounter countless bacaros beckoning you with cicchetti and wine.
+Wandering the streets and canals, you'll encounter countless bacari beckoning you with the siren calls of their cicchetti and wine.
 So even though the ones above are a good start, let yourself get lost.
-And after a while, when your feet are tired, or you’re feeling a bit peckish, just stumble into a bacaro calling your name.
-That’s when you’ll find the best cicchetti.
+And after a while, when your feet are tired, or you're feeling a bit peckish, just stumble into a bacaro, any bacaro, calling your name.

 La sete